 Each boss will make your life miserable by locking certain tiles into place or by putting damage-dealing traps in your path.
 This can be challenging at first, but once you become accustomed, you’ll start seeing the patterns to victory rather easily.
 Or you could call for help.

 Remember when we talked about finding missing toads earlier?
 Well, you’ll be extra motivated to save them as they also have an impact on the combat.
 You can spend coins during battle and they’ll help you arrange the board in an optimal manner, while also dealing minor damage to enemies and throwing you some health-restoring mushrooms.

 This “helping hand” is a returning element in the game.
 Nintendo really wants you to be able to beat the game with minimal levels of frustration.
 If you’re failing at a battle, you can ask for hints or get the toads involved.
-If you’re struggling with a puzzle, they will make it easier each time or allow you to pay a small fee to bypass it altogether.
+If you’re struggling with a puzzle, the game will make it easier each time or allow you to pay a small fee to bypass the puzzle altogether.